Travel Report: Prasat Pram Temple, Koh Ker.

 Prasat Pram Temple, Koh Ker.

-Historians believe all five towers once housed lingas, although today the interiors are quite empty.
+Historians believe all five towers once housed lingas, though today the interiors stand quite empty.
 The National Museum in Phnom Penh showcases a few pieces discovered here, including a damaged lion statue and a four-armed Vishnu sculpture.

 However, I was happy to see that not all the lingas had been raided for display in the Cambodian capital.
-Indeed half a dozen still lie scattered in various states of decay across the complex.
+Right enough, half a dozen still lie scattered in various states of decay across the complex.

 Prasat Pram is just one of many fascinating temples scattered around Koh Ker.
 If you want to visit, bear in mind that you can’t gain access with The Angkor Pass.
 Instead, there’s a separate entry fee before you enter the forest.
 Tickets go for $15 per person.